PUBLICATIONS

 Accepted for publication in Royal Astronomical Society's Techniques and Instrumentation (RASTI), 2023.
 A pre-print is available here: arXiv:2306.10126.

-Evaluations and insights from a sonfication-based planetarium show intended for improving inclusivity
+Evaluations and insights from a sonification-based planetarium show intended for improving inclusivity

 C.M.
 Harrison, A. Zanella and A. Girdhar